Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Top 5 Airbnb Experiences in Tulum

 Now that you’ve got a better idea of where to stay in Tulum, let’s look at what’s on offer when you arrive.
-With the beach and jungle just a stone’s throw away, there are no shortage of things to do – especially if you love the great outdoors!
+With the beach and jungle just a stone’s throw away, there is no shortage of things to do – especially if you love the great outdoors!

 The perfect way to explore is with Airbnb Experiences.
 These tours curated by locals can be anything from a mountain biking experience in the jungle to a food tour around the town.
-It could even be visiting a much beloved ruin without crowds!
+It could even be visiting a much-beloved ruin without crowds!

 - 4 hours